 Many people associate feta with Greece, and rightly so--feta has been made in Greece for thousands of years.
 It's even thought that feta is described in Homer's Odyssey.
 Feta has been registered as a Protected Designation of Origin (PDO) product, and so according to European Union law, the only true feta is that which is made in Greece.

-Many Balkan countries and others (like France, Israel and the United States) also produce feta, although according to the EU Protected Designation of Origin regulations, it should be called a "feta-style" cheese or go by another name.
+However, many Balkan countries as well as others (like France, Israel and the United States) also produce feta, although according to the EU Protected Designation of Origin regulations, it should be called a "feta-style" cheese or go by another name.

-Wherever feta is made in the world or whatever you call it, the basic characteristics of feta don't change- salty and tangy with a creamy and crumbly texture.
-It's a simple but amazing cheese.
-There are slight variances, however, in flavor and texture depending on what type of milk is used (cow, sheep or goat) and where the feta is made.
+Wherever feta is made in the world or whatever you call it, the basic characteristics of feta don't change--it is salty and tangy with a creamy and crumbly texture.
+It's a simple but amazing tasting cheese.
+There are slight variances, however, in flavor and texture, depending on what type of milk is used (cow, sheep or goat) and where the feta is made.

-- Bulgarian Feta: Made from sheeps' milk.
-Creamier texture, the saltiness varies.
+- Bulgarian Feta: Made from sheep's milk.
+Creamier texture, but the saltiness varies.
 Sometimes it has a little bit of a grassy or "sheepy" flavor mixed in with a yeasty, tangy finish.

-- Israeli Feta: Full-flavored, creamy, and usually not overly salty.
-Usually made from sheep's milk.
+- Israeli Feta: Full-flavored, creamy and usually not overly salty.
+Most often made from sheep's milk.

-Feta is a great cheese to always keep in your refrigerator, because it rarely goes bad (and can be used as a quick appetizer, or put on so many dishes like pizza, pasta and salads for more flavor).
-Keep the feta in brine, in a covered container, and it stays fresh for weeks, or even months.
-If the feta tastes too salty, rinse it in water before serving.
+Feta is a great cheese to always keep in your refrigerator because it rarely goes bad (and can be used as a quick appetizer, or put on so many dishes like pizza, pasta and salads for more flavor).
+Keep the feta in its brine in a covered container and it stays fresh for weeks or even months.
+If the feta tastes too salty, rinse it with water before serving.